- What Is a PERT Chart?

 Make Data-Driven Decisions

-The PERT chart estimates, project reporting defines.
+The PERT chart estimates and project reporting defines.
 Reports can be generated to show project variance, task and time progress, workload, costs and more.
 They provide accurate data to make better decisions and can be shared to keep your stakeholders updated.

 - Pessimistic Time: The maximum amount of time to accomplish a task or activity.
 This is the worst-case scenario, anything that can go wrong does.

-- Most Likely Time: The best estimate of how long it will take to accomplish the task or activity, assuming there are no problems.
+- Most Likely Time: The best estimate of how long it’ll take to accomplish the task or activity, assuming there are no problems.

-- Expected Time: The best estimate of how long it will take to accomplish the task or activity, assuming there will be problems.
+- Expected Time: The best estimate of how long it’ll take to accomplish the task or activity, assuming there will be problems.
 This would be the more realistic duration.

 What Is the PERT Chart Standard Deviation?

-To determine the standard deviation of the estimated duration of an activity, subtract the pessimistic number from the optimistic one and divide the results by six.
+Use the formula below to find the PERT chart standard deviation.
 The larger your results, the less confidence you have in your estimate, and vice versa.

 (P-O) / 6